Nominations Period

 • Educational Centre Representatives $75

 Any full time post-secondary student can vote for any executive position.
+Only those within their educational centre can vote for Educational Centre Representatives.

 Simply Voting is an online voting platform which uses high level of technology to ensure that the election is as safe as possible.
 While no online platform is 100% secure, Simply Voting is tested and secure, and have been used in thousands major elections for the non-profit, municipal, and other public sector organizations.